The tropical coral reefs are the most beautiful ecosystem in the world - there, I said it!

 The south west Pacific includes the Solomon Islands, my favourite country for snorkelling.
 One of the best sites in this area is at Maravagi Resort, on Mangalonga Island.
 Other areas in the Solomon Islands include: Uepi Resort, Marovo Lagoon and Arnavon (Arnarvon) Islands.

 At a similar latitude is the relatively unspoilt island of New Guinea.
-This includes the most diverse coral reefs in the world, at Rajah Ampat.
+This is my second favourite coral reef region; both sides of New Guinea (Indonesian New Guinea and Papua New Guinea) have incredible snorkelling.
+This area includes the most diverse coral reefs in the world, at Rajah Ampat.